Mr. Speaker, I will be sharing my time with the .

 By thanking everyone involved, I am not saying everything is perfect, but for Canadians watching or listening to this now, they need to know that thousands of people are working in ways that I have never seen a government work ever in my life.
 It is important to say to them, as we say to our front-line health care workers, to the people in our neighbourhoods who are still stocking the grocery store shelves, who are driving the trucks, who are planting their fields now so we will have food in this country, to everybody who is doing the work while most of us are locked up at home, we are deeply grateful, including all of the civil servants who I know have been knocking themselves out.

-I heard a story from a friend about a family Zoom call and the husband of one of the people on the family Zoom call mentioned that his wife was working in the federal civil service.
+I heard a story from a friend about a family Zoom call.
+The husband of one of the people on the family Zoom call mentioned that his wife was working in the federal civil service.
 He started to say “my wife”, broke down and started crying.
-There is a level of strain on families working in the federal civil service and I want to pause to say thanks to everyone who is working so hard.
+There is a level of strain on families working in the federal civil service, and I want to pause to say thanks to everyone who is working so hard.